At Access Oxbridge we are committed to maintaining a strong safeguarding standard.

 The purpose of this policy is:

-- to protect children and young people who use Access Oxbridge as a platform.
+- to protect children and young people who use the Access Oxbridge digital platform.

 - to provide parents, staff and volunteers with the overarching principles that guide our approach to child protection.

-This policy applies to anyone working on behalf of Access Oxbridge, including senior managers and the board of trustees, paid staff, volunteers, sessional workers, agency staff and students
+This policy applies to anyone working on behalf of Access Oxbridge, including senior managers, paid staff, volunteers, sessional workers, agency staff and students.

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in England and Wales.
 A summary of the key legislation is available from nspcc.org.uk/learning.